danoc93/auctioneer/README.md

 ### Management API

 Exposed to manage auctions, bids, and explore available items.
+Consists of a few DJANGO apps under a single project.

 ### Authentication

 Authentication service to grant the corresponding access tokens.
 ### Workers

 Workers are setup via CRON to execute routine tasks.
 Currently, the most important worker sets the status of expired auctions as fulfilled.